LaurentVeyssier/end-to-end-order-management-agentic-workflow/README.md

 </examples>"""
 ```

-13.3 updated code
+13.3 updated code using pydantic_ai SDK and additional agentic features

-- See updated code and results in pydantic_ai folder
+- See updated code files and results in `pydantic_ai_v1/` and `pydantic_ai_v2/` folders